 The ACMA and its predecessors have used this auction format on multiple occasions in the past, including the 2015-16 recent 1800 MHz regional auction.

 The ESMRA is a two-stage auction format that provides

-- a simultaneous multiple-round clock stage for generic lots to determine the quantity won of each category of lots, followed by
+- a simultaneous multiple-round clock stage for generic lots to determine the quantity of lots won of each product, followed by

 - an assignment stage to determine the specific assignment